indieRstar/cashflow/README.md

 <img src="https://user-images.githubusercontent.com/82920859/216961338-9f8baa7e-aab2-42eb-9eae-77aa1db82784.png" style="width:30%;height:30%"/>

 Although this project is based on some financial theories, my focus was on implementing certain ideas with Python and modules written in C++, which was for optimizing, than theoretical accuracy.
-If you want to know more about Cashflow's theoretical background, read this: https://github.com/indieRstar/cashflow/wiki/References
+If you want to know further about Cashflow's theoretical background, read this: https://github.com/indieRstar/cashflow/wiki/References